Cardlink-SA/cardlink-payment-gateway-cscart/README.md

   * Added fix for overrides by other addons.
 Currently payment_dependencies addon.

 * 1.1.0
-  * Added support for IRIS payments on Nexi
+  * Added support for IRIS payments on Nexi.
+(If you already use IRIS with your own seller id, DO NOT install the new version!)
   * Now addon can add payment methods with images

 * 1.0.3